 The Transportation Safety Board of Canada (TSB) is responsible for advancing transportation safety.
 One of the ways it does this is by making recommendations to federal departments and other organizations to eliminate or reduce safety deficiencies.

 Under our Act, federal ministers must formally respond to TSB recommendations and explain how they have addressed or will address the safety deficiencies.
-Using an Assessment Rating Guide (which includes definitions for the status of recommendations), the Board evaluates the responses and their overall effectiveness.
-Each response is assessed as Fully Satisfactory, Satisfactory Intent, Satisfactory in Part or Unsatisfactory.
+The Board evaluates the responses and their overall effectiveness, assessing them as Fully Satisfactory, Satisfactory Intent, Satisfactory in Part or Unsatisfactory, and assigning them a status of Active, Dormant, or Closed (see the definitions in the Assessment Rating Guide).
 Progress made to address TSB recommendations is assessed by the Board on an ongoing basis.

-To read the full assessment of a recommendation, click on the assessment link.
+To read the full assessment of a recommendation, click on the recommendation number.